microsoft/WhatTheHack/xxx-MasteringLinux/README.md

 The challenges were organized as below.
 Please note:

 > - Each challenge can be done separately and they are not interdependent.
 The only exception is the challenge #1, which is a base for all other challenges since they require a Linux Virtual Machine.
-> - You don't need to make all of them, chose as many you want.
+> [x] You don't need to make all of them, chose as many you want.
 > - The level of complexity increases accordingly with the respective number of each one.
 > - The Linux man pages are your best friend.
 Make sure to use as best you can.